A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Introduction

 In the rest of this paper, we discuss the computational and theoretical pitfalls of classical seismic inversion, with a general overview of the methods that deal with those issues.
 We review Lagrangian and reduced formulations for seismic inversion, followed by a more in-depth discussion on WRI.
 The main section is devoted to the reformulation of WRI object of this work: WRI$\ast$.
-Lastly, we present numerical experiments to thoroughly test our proposal and compare it to conventional WRI and FWI.
+Lastly, we present numerical experiments aiming at the comparison with FWI and conventional WRI.